Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 # Mysteries-of-Galoo
-Object Oriented Event Driven Text-Based RPG written in Python
+Object Oriented Choice Driven Text-Based RPG written in Python

 Ultra-Scalable - Developers make it as big as you want.